dessa-oss/atlas/README.md

     `pip install -r requirements_dev.txt`

 4. Add the packages that make up Atlas to your python path and set some environemnt variables by sourcing the `activate_dev_env.sh` file.
    `. activate_dev_env.sh`

-5. Generate the required configuration files.
-   `make devenv-configure`

-6. Launch Atlas in development mode.
+5. Launch Atlas in development mode.
 This may take a while to pull some required docker images.
    `make devenv-start`

-7. You can now create a sample project by running the following command.
+6. You can now create a sample project by running the following command.
   `python -m foundations init my-project`

-8. Change into the newly created project directory and execute the following command to submit your first job.
+7. Change into the newly created project directory and execute the following command to submit your first job.
 This can take a while the first time as one more image may need to be pulled.
   `python -m foundations submit scheduler . main.py`

-9. Navigate to `localhost:3000` and verify that your newly created project exists on the frontend.
+8. Navigate to `localhost:3000` and verify that your newly created project exists on the frontend.
 Click on the project and verify that your job executed successfully.

-10. Congrats!
+9. Congrats!
 You are ready to go.

+In order to run tests, simply run:
+  `make unit-tests`
+  `make integration-tests`

+To run the unit and integration tests respectfully.

 ## License